huggingface/blog/safecoder-vs-closed-models.md

 StarCoder is a 15.5 billion parameter model trained for code generation in over 80 programming languages.
 It uses innovative architectural concepts, like Multi-Query Attention (MQA), to improve throughput and reduce latency, a technique also present in the [Falcon](https://huggingface.co/blog/falcon) and adapted for [LLaMa 2](https://huggingface.co/blog/llama2) models.

-StarCoder has an 8-kilobyte context window, helping it take into account more of your existing code to generate new code.
+StarCoder has an 8192 token context window, helping it take into account more of your existing code to generate new code.
 It can also do fill-in-the-middle, i.e., insert within existing code, instead of just appending new code at the end.

 Lastly, just like [HuggingChat](https://huggingface.co/chat/), SafeCoder will introduce new state-of-the-art models over time, giving you a seamless upgrade path.